Italian Genealogy Research: Where it Begins

 Italy has a way of capturing your heart with its miles of vineyards, picturesque coastal towns, tranquil countryside, ancient ruins, stunning art and architecture, delicious foods (gelato, anyone?) and melodious music.
-If you have ancestry there, you may have cherished memories of a childhood in an Italian-American community or your nonna (grandmother) making pasta sauce.
-As you begin to unravel the stories of your ancestors, you’ll learn about the sacrifices they made to provide more opportunities for their children and grandchildren—opportunities that weren’t possible in the Italy they left behind.
+If you have Italian ancestry, you may have cherished memories of a childhood in an Italian-American community.
+Or maybe you remember your nonna (grandmother) making pasta sauce.
+As you unravel the stories of your ancestors, you’ll learn about the sacrifices they made to provide more opportunities for their children and grandchildren.
+These opportunities weren’t possible in the Italy that they left behind.

 Pinpointing Italian origins

-The largest wave of Italian immigration to America occurred between 1876 and 1930, when nearly 5 million Italians entered through American ports.
-Poverty was often the motivating factor in an Italian’s decision to emigrate.
+The largest wave of Italian immigration to America occurred between 1876 and 1930.
+That is when nearly 5 million Italians entered through American ports.
+Poverty often motivated an Italian’s decision to emigrate.
 Most immigrants were from southern Italy and Sicily (Sicilia, to Italians), which tended to be the poorest areas of the country.
 More immigrants came from Sicily’s Palermo (also Palermo in Italian) province than from any other province on the island.